onap/policy-parent/docs/clamp/acm/design-impl/participants/policy-framework-participant.rst

 #.
 The Policy Participant reads the Policy Type ID from the policyType property specified for the Automation Composition Element.

 #.
 It checks if a Policy Type with that Policy Type ID has been specified in the ToscaServiceTemplateFragment field in
-   the AutomationCompositionElement definition in the AutomationCompositionUpdate message, see :ref:`clampacm-participant-protocol-label`.
+   the AutomationCompositionElement definition in the AutomationCompositionUpdate message, see :ref:`acm-participant-protocol-label`.

   #.
 If the Policy Type has been specified, the Participant stores the Policy Type in the Policy framework.
 If the
      Policy Type is successfully stored, execution proceeds, otherwise an error is reported.